Illinois Compiled Statutes

 single report even if different voting systems are used to

-record absentee ballots.
+record ballots.
 The system shall also be capable of

 merging the vote tabulation results produced by other vote